Jayz-lab/Jayz-lab/README.md

 - Cybersecurity

 and interested in:
 - Cloud
 - DevOps/DevSecOps methodology

-🔭 I’m currently looking for a career as a Front-end Web Developer.
+🔭 I’m currently looking:
+- for a career as a Front-end Web Developer.

 🌱 I’m currently learning:
 - Web Development at Academy Xi through a [Victorian Government Digital Jobs program](https://djpr.vic.gov.au/digital-jobs).